-ii.
-If reimbursed using actual costs, observe that the reimbursement is supported by an original itemized receipt that identifies precisely what was purchased;

-iii.
-Observe each reimbursement is supported by documentation of the business/public purpose (for meal charges, observe that the documentation includes the names of those individuals participating) and other documentation required by Written Policies and Procedures procedure #1A(vii); and iv.
-Observe each reimbursement was reviewed and approved, in writing, by someone other than the person receiving reimbursement.
+- i.
+If reimbursed using a per diem, observe that the approved reimbursement rate is no more than those rates established either by the State of Louisiana or the U.S. General Services Administration (www.gsa.gov); - One of the reimbursements tested had an approved reimbursement rate that was greater than the rates established by the State of Louisiana and the U.S. General Services Administration. - ii.
+If reimbursed using actual costs, observe that the reimbursement is supported by an original itemized receipt that identifies precisely what was purchased; - Travel expenses were reimbursed using a per diem; therefore, this step is not applicable. - iii.
+Observe that each reimbursement is supported by documentation of the business/public purpose (for meal charges, observe that the documentation includes the names of those individuals participating) and other documentation required by Written Policies and Procedures procedure #1A(vii); and - No exceptions noted. - iv.
+Observe that each reimbursement was reviewed and approved, in writing, by someone other than the person receiving reimbursement. - Four of the reimbursements tested did not have evidence of being reviewed and approved, in writing, by someone other than the person receiving reimbursement.